Bhakti2304/CKA2024/Day-18/Health Probes.md

 - There are 3 types of Health Probes:

-1. Startup - mostly used for slow/legacy applications which take most of the time to startup.
+1. Startup - Used to check if the application within the pod has started.
+It is mostly used for slow/legacy applications that take the most time to startup.
-2. readiness - it ensures your application is ready before it starts serving to the traffic to the user.
+2. readiness - Determines if a pod is ready to handle traffic.
+It ensures your application is ready before it starts serving the traffic to the user.
-3. liveness - it monitors the apps after a certain period of time and when the application fails or crashes, it restarts the application.
+3. liveness - Checks if the application inside a pod is running.
+It monitors the apps after a certain period of time and when the application fails or crashes, it restarts the application.